Classroom for Heroes: Light novel

+During their panel at New York Comic Con 2023, Yen Press announced that they had licensed the light novel.

 Manga

 A manga adaptation with art by Takashi Minakuchi titled Eiyū Kyōshitsu: Honoo no Empress (英雄教室─炎の女帝, Eiyū Kyōshitsu: Honō no Enpuresu) was serialized in Shueisha's seinen manga magazine Ultra Jump between February and August 2015 and was collected in a single tankōbon volume.

 A second manga adaptation with art by Koara Kishida titled as the light novel began serialization in Square Enix's Monthly Shōnen Gangan magazine on September 12, 2016.
-It has been collected in fourteen tankōbon volumes.
-The second manga adaptation is licensed digitally in North America by Comikey.
+It has been collected in twenty-one tankōbon volumes.
+The second manga adaptation is licensed digitally in North America by Comikey under the title Hero Classroom.

 Anime

 An anime television series adaptation was announced on the twelfth volume of the light novel on September 24, 2021.
-It is produced by Actas and directed by Keiichiro Kawaguchi, with Naoki Hayashi writing the scripts and Kosuke Kawamura designing the characters.
-It is set to premiere in 2023.
+It is produced by Actas and directed by Keiichiro Kawaguchi, with Naoki Hayashi writing the scripts, Kōsuke Kawamura designing the characters, and Kōtarō Nakagawa composing the music.
+It aired from July 9 to September 24, 2023, on Tokyo MX and other networks.
+The opening theme song is "Bravery?
+Naturally?" by VTuber Kaede Higuchi, while the ending theme song is "Another Self" by Akane Kumada.
+Crunchyroll streamed the series.